hsandid/ChatService-BackEnd/README.md

 ## Requirements

-For the Storage/Logging components to work properly, you must configure the following environment variables :
+The Storage/Logging components have been designed for use with the Azure Cloud Platform.
+For these component to work properly, you must configure the following environment variables :

 - **Azure Table Storage & Azure Blob Storage**